 Used to spend my spare time running my daughter between activities… choir, dancing, basketball… obviously not just now!

 My work focuses on finding out how medically important fungi cause infection and disease.
 Fungi can cause irritating infections like Athlete’s foot or thrush, but in some patients also cause life-threatening disease

 In my work, we investigate various properties of fungi to see if they are involved in the ability of the fungus to cause disease.
 This involves knocking out genes and analysing differences in behaviour.
 In addition, we are also able to look at how the host behaves during development of disease.
 We can analyse both the host immune response or we can analyse changes in host gene expression during development of disease.
 This has become easier with sequencing of host genomes, as we can now analyse gene expression across the whole genome by DNA microarray analysis – very cool!!!!!

 I especially enjoy my work because you get to travel the world to attend conferences and speak about your work!
-In the last two years, I have attended conferences in Tokyo (Japan), Melbourne (Australia), Taiwan and many USA cities, as well as various conferences in the UK
+I have attended conferences in Tokyo (Japan), Melbourne (Australia), Taiwan and many USA cities, as well as various conferences in the UK

 What’s a typical day…?

 Sometimes I am in meetings all day… sometimes I teach or run practical classes… I work with my PhD students and sometimes even get to do experiments in the lab.

 Just now, my typical day is getting up, eat breakfast, feed animals, work at my dining room table, feed me and the animals, then go out for a walk with my daughter and the dog.
 What’s your day like?